Program in Teacher Preparation

 The Program in Teacher Preparation is an interdepartmental course of study for undergraduates and is composed of a unique mix of coursework, seminars, laboratory experience, field work, and practice teaching.
 The program, approved by the New Jersey Department of Education and by the Teacher Education Accreditation Council (now called the Council for the Accreditation of Educator Preparation ), allows students to explore teaching as a career option and to become fully prepared and certified to teach successfully at the middle and secondary levels within the regular framework of a Princeton A.B. or B.S.E.
-Participants can earn certification in art, English, mathematics, music, the sciences, social studies, and world languages.

-Upon successful completion of the program requirements, students receive a certificate in teacher preparation from the University.
+Upon successful completion of the program’s content course requirements and four of the program’s professional courses (PSY 307, TPP 301, TPP 403, and TPP 404), students receive a certificate in teacher preparation from the University.
 It is possible to earn the University certificate without being recommended to the State for licensure.
+To be eligible for New Jersey’s initial state license for teaching in public schools, the Certificate of Eligibility with Advanced Standing, students must return after graduation to complete a semester of full-time student teaching (TPP 405 and TPP 406) and meet the performance levels and additional requirements described below.
+Participants can earn New Jersey teaching certification in art, biology, chemistry, earth science, English, mathematics, music, physics, social studies, and world languages.
 The New Jersey teaching license is transferable to other states through reciprocity agreements.
 Independent schools, as a rule, do not require certification in order to secure a teaching position.
 However, independent school directors have become increasingly interested in teacher candidates who are fully prepared and certified within a liberal arts curriculum.

 In accordance with Title II federal regulations for reporting pass rates in teacher licensing examinations, the Program in Teacher Preparation historically reports a 100 percent pass rate.